Escape function parameter before logging them

 This is especially beneficial if the string only consists of one control character (e.g. type_string('\t')).

-#2 Updated by nicksinger about 2 years ago
+#2 Updated by nicksinger over 2 years ago

 artificial line-breaks for readability could always be introduced.
 Even though I think it's not the job of a log to look pretty but to deliver relevant information fast and understandable.